 COVID-19 and endoscopic management of superficial gastrointestinal neoplastic lesions: a multinational cross-sectional survey

-Introduction: We aimed to report the impact of pandemic lockdown period on the treatment and prognosis of superficial gastrointestinal neoplastic lesions.
-Methods: a survey was completed by 11 centers from 4 continents, regarding postponements during early lockdown period of the pandemic, and the same period in 2019.
-Results: In 2020, 55% of the scheduled procedures were deferred which was eleven times higher than those in 2019, and the main reasons were directly related to COVID-19.
-In countries highly affected, this proportion rose to 76% versus 26% in those with less impact.
-Despite the absolute reduction, the relative distribution 2019 vs 2020 was similar, only exception was duodenal lesions (affected by a 92% reduction in mucosectomies).
-Although it is expected that the majority of postponements will not affect the stage (based on results from biopsies and/or endoscopic appearance), 3% may probably require surgery.
-Conclusions: The lockdown period caused by SARS-CoV-2 pandemic led to a substantial reduction in endoscopic resections of neoplastic lesions.
-Nevertheless, based on clinical judgment the planned median delay will not worsen their prognosis.
+Results In 2020, 55 % of the scheduled procedures were deferred, which was 11 times higher than in 2019; the main reasons were directly related to COVID-19.
+In countries that were highly affected, this proportion rose to 76 % vs. 26 % in those where there was less impact.
+Despite the absolute reduction, the relative distribution in 2019 vs. 2020 was similar, the only exception being duodenal lesions (affected by a 92 % reduction in mucosectomies).
+Although it is expected that the majority of postponements will not affect the stage (based on the results from biopsies and/or endoscopic appearance), 3 % of delayed procedures will probably require surgery.

 Received: 23 May 2020

 Accepted: 11 August 2020

 11 August 2020 (online)

 Rüdigerstraße 14, 70469 Stuttgart, Germany